Melting cheesy goodness inside and crispy potato crunch outside – these potato cheese balls are match made in heaven!

 - Carefully drop the breaded potato cheese balls into the hot oil.
 Fry them on medium flame for about 2 minutes per side or until they turn golden brown all over.

 - Take them out and place on an absorbent kitchen towel.
-Serve hot with ketch up or sour cream dip!
+Serve the yummy potato cheese balls with ketch up or sour cream dip!